Brandon Bollig: Playing career

-Chicago recalled Bollig late in the 2011–12 NHL season to serve as a replacement for enforcer John Scott, who was traded to the New York Rangers.
-Bollig made his NHL debut on February 29, 2012, against the Toronto Maple Leafs; he also recorded his first fight, against Luke Schenn.
-He appeared in 18 regular season games with the Blackhawks.
-He was held pointless, but recorded 58 PIM.
-In the 2012 Stanley Cup Playoffs, Bollig appeared in four games in the team's first round match-up against the Phoenix Coyotes and scored his first NHL goal on April 14, a game-tying marker against goaltender Mike Smith in the second game of the series.
+Chicago recalled Bollig late in the 2011–12 season to serve as a replacement for enforcer John Scott, who was traded to the New York Rangers.
+Bollig made his NHL debut on February 29, 2012, against the Toronto Maple Leafs; he also recorded his first fight, against Leafs' defenseman Luke Schenn.
+He appeared in the final 18 regular season games with the Blackhawks and was held pointless but recorded 58 PIM.
+In the 2012 playoffs, Bollig appeared in four of the six games in the team's first round match-up against the Phoenix Coyotes and scored his first NHL goal on April 14, a game-tying marker against goaltender Mike Smith in the second game of the series.
+The Blackhawks would eventually lose the first round series in six games to the Coyotes.

-Bollig returned to Rockford to begin the 2012–13 AHL season.
-He appeared in 35 games and recorded 9 points for the IceHogs before earning a recall to Chicago, and his 157 PIM was second in the AHL at that time.
-He played 25 games with Chicago, again held pointless, and led the team with 51 PIM.
-Bollig appeared in only five post-season games, but was a member of the team when it defeated the Boston Bruins to claim the 2013 Stanley Cup championship.
-He was the first native of the St. Louis region to win the Cup.
+Bollig returned to Rockford to begin the 2012–13 season due to the NHL lockout.
+He appeared in 35 games and recorded nine points (five goals, four assists) for the IceHogs before returning to Chicago once the lockout ended in January 2013, and his 157 PIM was second in the AHL at that time.
+In the shortened 2012–13 season with the Blackhawks, his first full NHL season, he played 25 games with Chicago, again held pointless, and led the team with 51 PIM.
+After helping the Blackhawks win the Presidents' Trophy (as the team with the best regular season record), Bollig appeared in five playoff games out of the 23 total in the 2013 playoffs (three games in round one, none in rounds two or three and two games in the Finals), while playing on the fourth line with Michael Frolík and Marcus Krüger as the team went on to defeat the Boston Bruins in the Finals in six games to claim the Stanley Cup.
+He was the first native of the St. Louis region to win the Cup as a player.